gigilin7/ArXiv-Dataset/README.md

 Someone organized the ArXiv data set ( json ), but it only contains the following items, and there is no full text

-* The format is as follows
+* The format is as following

 ```json
 {